The Damaging Side-Effects of a Data Breach

 Almost every other day, there’s a news story about data breaches.
 Cyber attacks and data breaches are becoming increasingly common as intelligent hackers are finding new ways of infiltrating companies’ networks.

 With the number of data breaches increasing every year, more and more companies are adopting security measures to keep data secure and minimize such attacks.
 However, loopholes still exist which makes sensitive data vulnerable to cyber theft.
-A data breach not only results in loss of sensitive data and compliance issues but also have more lasting effects for the businesses.
-In fact, more than the loss of data and resources, these cyber attacks tarnish the reputation of a company and can even hurt its value in the market.
-Depending on the type of data breach, these cyber attacks negatively impact the company’s competitive edge in the market, as well as hurt the public sentiments.
+A data breach not only results in loss of sensitive data and compliance issues but also has more lasting effects for the businesses.
+More than the loss of data and resources, these cyberattacks tarnish the reputation of a company and can even hurt its value in the market.
+Depending on the type of data breach, these cyberattacks negatively impact the company’s competitive edge in the market, as well as hurt the public sentiments.

 Negative Impacts of Data Beaches for Businesses

 In addition to the financial repercussions, these breaches come with a variety of negative consequences for businesses.
 Here are some catastrophic effects of a data breach for a company.

 The biggest asset of any organization is its good reputation.
 Companies devote a lot of time, resources, and efforts to build and maintain the integrity of their brand.
 However, years of hard work and reputation can get a severe setback by a single case of a cyber breach.
 It is found that post cybersecurity breach, most businesses have to deal with rebuilding their tarnished image and restore their damaged brand value.
 The cost of reputational damage remains hidden but it has a long-term negative impact on the performance of the company.